Ayub Masika: Beijing Renhe

 Masika joined China League One side Beijing Renhe in February 2017.
 He scored eight goals in his first season to help win promotion to the Chinese Super League.
 The following season, he was loaned back to the second tier to play for Heilongjiang Lava Spring, though he also scored seven goals in 14 games in the top flight for Beijing Renhe.
 On 31 January 2020 – transfer deadline day in England – Masika joined EFL Championship side Reading on loan until the end of the season.

 Vissel Kobe

 On 1 March 2021, Masika joined J1 League side Vissel Kobe.
 On 12 August, he mutually terminated his contract with Vissel Kobe.

 Buriram United

 On 2 December 2021, Masika joined Thai League 1 side Buriram United.

 Nanjing City

 On 4 April 2023, Masika joined China League One side Nanjing City.

 Sabail

 On 21 January 2024, Azerbaijan Premier League club Sabail announced the signing of Masika on a contract until the end of the season.
 Masika announced his depart from Sabail on 14 July 2024.

+Crossing Schaerbeek

+On 2 January 2026, Crossing Schaerbeek announced the signing of Masika on a contract until the summer of 2027.